 Missouri earned the final spot in the Associated Press poll this week thanks to its 5-0 start and then justified the ranking by upsetting No. 7 Georgia 41-26 on the road Saturday.

-Still undefeated (6-0 overall, 2-0 SEC), the question now becomes: can the Tigers remain ranked and contend for the SEC East Division crown without starting quarterback James Franklin?
-Missouri's senior QB suffered a separated shoulder in the second half and watched from the sideline as his teammates finished off the win.
+Still undefeated (6-0 overall, 2-0 SEC) the question is; can the Tigers remain ranked and contend for the SEC East Division crown without starting quarterback James Franklin?
+Missouri's senior quarterback suffered a separated shoulder in the second half and watched from the sideline as his teammates finished off the win.